aditya-chan/filearranger/README.md

 **Currently the script is in development but it is usable**

-_This script is the love child of OCD and laziness, **it is not meant to be used beyond the scope of an individual's need to rearrange files on his or her personal computer.**_
+_This script is the love child of OCD and laziness, **it is not meant to be used beyond the scope of an individual's need to rearrange files on their personal computer.**_

 This script is a command line utility and uses python's os and argparse modules to arrange the following files.